michahell/pinbored-nwjs/README.md

 warnings & errors
 -----------------

-Depending on your OS and node version, you may see some of the following npm warnings:
+Depending on your OS and node version, you may see some of the following npm warnings.
+**Ignore these warnings.
+They are all required npm submodule dependancies.**

 * ```npm WARN engine xmlbuilder@2.2.1: wanted: {"node":"0.8.x || 0.10.x"} (current: {"node":"4.0.0","npm":"3.3.3"})```
 * ```npm WARN engine xmlbuilder@2.4.4: wanted: {"node":"0.8.x || 0.10.x || 0.11.x"} (current: {"node":"4.0.0","npm":"3.3.3"})```